raganwald/braythwayt.com/_posts/2015-10-19-making-social-progress-at-scale.md

 Both people are right by their own objectives, but can be violently disagreeing about what's important and what to do.
 This explains why people violently resist changing communities.

-For example, the right thing to do for an individual when submitting a pull request to some open source might be to thicken your skin and not take criticism personally, even if that's what the critic intended.
+For example, the right thing to do for an individual when submitting a pull request to an open source project might be to thicken their skin and not take criticism personally, even if that's what the critic intended.
 Anyone who has internalized this heuristic sees no need for the community to adopt a code of conduct around keeping criticism impersonal.
-And if you value code--just as a salesperson values sales--working on a code of conduct seems to be time not working on code.
+And if you value code, working on a code of conduct seems to be time not working on code.
 So the natural impulse is to resist.

 I empathize with this response.
 I don't agree, because I understand that while a code of conduct is uncessary for people who have internalized this strategy, it will draw more contributors and more contributions for the community as a whole.
 Once again, the best strategy for success for an individual within a community is not neccessarily aligned with the best strategy for the community as a whole.

-So in the end, my advice to people is to decide what matters to them.
+So in the end, my advice is to decide what matters to you.
 If it's to write a certain type of program, I suggest you just get started.
 If it's to get a certain type of job, I suggest you get to work on the necessary qualifications, and then apply.
 If it's to start a company, well, I suggest you HTFU and get started.

 But if what matters to you is that your conference become better, or your company, or your open source community, or our industry, or our society, well, then, I advise you to become an activist.
 Agitate.
 Make trouble.
-Do not play the game.
+Do not settle for playing the game by the rules you are given.

 Life is unfair, and will always be unfair, but it can be made *less unfair*.
 So if that's what you want, well, HTFU and get started on that, too.
 The bottom line is that **the rules for the right thing to do for the individual, do not scale to the right thing to do for the community**.
-And when people argue about this, see if they aren't simplyarguing two different but valid points of view.